Kina138/To-do-list/README.md

 ---

+## 📥 Input
+The application receives user input through a **text input field**, where users can enter a task description.
+- The user types a task into the input field.
+- Clicking the **"Add Task"** button submits the task.
+- Users can also interact with the **"Delete"** button to remove tasks from the list.

+---

+## ⚙️ Process
+Once a task is entered and submitted, the following processes occur:
+1. **State Management:**
+   - The application maintains a list of tasks using React’s `useState` hook.
+   - The new task is added to the **state array** when the "Add Task" button is clicked.
+2. **Dynamic Rendering:**
+   - The `.map()` function iterates over the list of tasks and dynamically displays them.
+3. **Task Deletion:**
+   - When a user clicks **"Delete"**, the corresponding task is removed from the state.
+4. **Component Interaction:**
+   - `App.js` manages the state and passes data to `TodoList.js`, which further renders each task using `TodoItem.js`.

+---

+## 📤 Output
+The application produces the following output:
+- A **real-time updated ToDo list**, where users can see their added tasks.
+- Clicking **"Add Task"** results in an immediate update to the displayed list.
+- Clicking **"Delete"** removes a task dynamically without needing a page refresh.

+This **interactive** and **user-friendly** interface ensures efficient task management, enhancing user experience through real-time updates and a clean UI.

+---

 ## 🎯 Learning Outcomes & Achievements
 By working on this project, I have successfully:
 - Developed a fully functional **ToDo list application** using **React.js**.